KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The System.DirectoryServices.ActiveDirectory.SyncFromAllServersOperationException exception is thrown when the request to synchronize from all servers fails.

-    throw [System.DirectoryServices.ActiveDirectory.SyncFromAllServersOperationException]::New("The System.DirectoryServices.ActiveDirectory.SyncFromAllServersOperationException exception is thrown when the request to synchronize from all servers fails.")
+    throw [System.DirectoryServices.ActiveDirectory.SyncFromAllServersOperationException]::New('The System.DirectoryServices.ActiveDirectory.SyncFromAllServersOperationException exception is thrown when the request to synchronize from all servers fails.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.ActiveDirectory.SyncFromAllServersOperationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.ActiveDirectory.SyncFromAllServersOperationException.aspx)